 People who want to buy aren’t just paying for what’s happening today—they want to see that the business will keep doing well in the future.
 So, a profitable store with repeat customers, good systems, and a well-known brand usually gets valued higher than one that depends only on ads or one-time sales, especially if it’s been around for a few years.

-Therefore, knowing how valuation works helps you as a business owner make smarter choices about growing your business, get better prices when you sell, and attract buyers who care about both the current results and the long-term potential.
+Therefore, how knowing how valuation works helps you as a business owner make smarter choices about growing your business, get better prices when you sell, and attract buyers who care about both the current results and the long-term potential.

 Core Concept of Valuation